papinet/papiNet-API/4.0.0/warehouse-logistics-use-case.md

 #### UC1_Interaction 5 of Scenario B

-In step 5 of scenario B _Logistics supplier_ completes the inload of the delivery note and post logistic goods receipts towards the _supplier_.
+In step 5 of scenario B _Logistics supplier_ completes the inload of the delivery note and post logistics goods receipts towards the _supplier_.

 ```text
 curl --request POST --verbose \